 - Seek help and advice—do not deal with it on your own

 What advice would you give to family and friends of breast cancer patients?
-Help them to accept the illness and visit the Cancer Concern Association for more information.
+First, help them to accept the illness and visit the Cancer Concern Association for more information.
 And never let the cancer patient deal with everything alone.

-Did you join any support group?
+Did you join any support groups?
 How important is it for cancer patients and survivors to join a support group?
 Officially I didn’t.
-But I visited the Cancer Concern Association office each time I went for my Energy Healing therapy which was next door to their office, and chatted with the lady working there.
-She is a cancer survivor, so we would chat about our health.
-I also received support and advice from Ms Gina Laporte who is on the Cancer Concern Association.
+But I visited the Cancer Concern Association office each time I went for my Energy Healing therapy which was next door to their office and chatted with the lady working there.
+She is a cancer survivor, so that we would talk about our health.
+I also received support and advice from Ms Gina Laporte, who is on the Cancer Concern Association.
 She is very dedicated and helpful to cancer patients in Seychelles.

 What advice would you give to the public regarding breast health awareness?
-Do regular Mammogram test as advice by the Health officials.
-Always examine your breasts, and if you notice any changes you should seek medical help.
+First, do regular Mammogram tests as advised by the Health officials.
+Second, always examine your breasts, and if you notice any changes, you should seek medical help.

-Breast Cancer Awareness Month (BCAM), is an annual international health campaign organised by major breast cancer charities around the world every October to increase awareness of the disease and to raise funds for research into its cause, prevention, diagnosis, treatment and cure.
+Breast Cancer Awareness Month (BCAM) is an annual international health campaign organised by major breast cancer charities worldwide every October to increase awareness of the disease and raise funds for research into its cause, prevention, diagnosis, treatment, and cure.
 The campaign also offers information and support to those affected by breast cancer.
-Breast cancer awareness month intend to educate people about the importance of early screening, test and more.
+In addition, breast cancer awareness month intend to educate people about the importance of early screening, test and more.